February 15th, 2013

 Thank you for stopping by to get some information about The Death Valley Challenge.

-In short the Death Valley Challenge is a fundraiser that I started in 2012.
-What started off as a stunt for the blog quickly progressed and before I knew it we were raising money for charity doing what we love to do so much and that’s play golf.
+In short, the Death Valley Challenge is a fundraiser that I started in 2012.
+What started off as a stunt for the blog quickly progressed and before I knew it we were raising money for charity doing what we love to do so much, and that is playing golf.
 What makes the Death Valley Challenge unique is where takes place, you guess it; Death Valley National Park.

-The golf is fun and the challenge is a crazy one but it all falls way short of the reason why we are doing this, and that’s to help out one of the most noble causes there is, The Wounded Warrior Project™
+The golf is fun, and the challenge is a crazy one but it all falls way short of the reason why we are doing this, and that’s to help out one of the noblest causes there is, The Wounded Warrior Project™

 If you’re not familiar with what The Wounded Warrior Project™ is please take a moment to read this:

 In the few short weeks that I’ve been working with The Wounded Warriors Project™ I’ve been amazed at their level of commitment.
 I couldn’t be happier that this year and hopefully for years to come that The Death Valley Challenge will be raising money in support of The Wounded Warriors Project™

 We have set up a donation page where you can quickly make a contribution to The Wounded Warriors Project™ via The Death Valley Challenge.
 What we are also going to do is set up four teams, one for each of the four players in the challenge and see which player can raise the most money.

 Mathew Wangrycht, Bill Schaff, Dan Snow & Randy McClary

 I’ll add the links to the players pages once I get them all set up, but in the meantime the donation page is up and you can make a contribution by clicking on the following link: